 - 2.2.1 The National Planning Policy Framework (NPPF) sets out the Government's planning policies for England and how these should be applied.
-It provides a framework within which locally-prepared plans for housing and other development can be produced. - 2.2.2 Chapter 7 Ensuring the Vitality of Town Centres states 'local planning authorities should apply a sequential test to planning applications for main town centre uses which are neither in an existing centre not in accordance with an up-to-date plan' (paragraph 87) and also states 'when considering edge of centre and out of centre proposals, preference should be given to accessible sites which are well connected to the town centre.
-Applicants and local planning authorities should demonstrate flexibility on issues such as format and scale' (paragraph 88).
+It provides a framework within which locally-prepared plans for housing and other development can be produced. - 2.2.2 Chapter 7 Ensuring the Vitality of Town Centres states 'local planning authorities should apply a sequential test to planning applications for main town centre uses which are neither in an existing centre nor in accordance with an up-to-date plan' (paragraph 91) and also states 'when considering edge of centre and out of centre proposals, preference should be given to accessible sites which are well connected to the town centre.
+Applicants and local planning authorities should demonstrate flexibility on issues such as format and scale, so that opportunities to utilise suitable town centre or edge of centre sites are fully explored' (paragraph 92).

-2.2.3 The NPPF goes on to state that for retail and leisure development outside town centres which is not in accordance with an up-to-date plan, an impact assessment should be undertaken where the development is over a proportionate, locally-set floorspace threshold (2,500sqm gross by default) (paragraph 90).
+2.2.3 The NPPF goes on to state that for retail and leisure development outside town centres which is not in accordance with an up-to-date plan, an impact assessment should be undertaken where the development is over a proportionate, locally-set floorspace threshold (2,500sqm gross by default) (paragraph 94).
 However, paragraph 15.28 of the Harlow Local Development Plan (HLDP) states that proposals for retail and leisure uses outside of the Town Centre which exceed 500sqm in size will be required to be supported by an impact assessment.